ucsdCSE110wi16/CSE110M260T16/userStories.md

 When I view a task on the list
 Then I should be able to see the deadline next to it

+Given that I have a task assigned to me
+When I click on that task in the list
+Then I should be able to view the details of that task

+Given that I delete a task
+When I go back to the task list page
+Then I should not see the task I just deleted

+Given that I edit a task
+When I click the task again
+Then I should see the updated version

+Given that I assign a task to my friend
+When my friend view his/her tasks
+Then they should see the task that I assigned to them

+Given that I have a task assigned to me
+When I don't complete the task by the deadline
+Then I will get notified

 4. Enable randomization of task assignment
  - As a roommate
  - I want to be able to have tasks randomly assigned to all roommates